s2seweis/react-router-v6/client/README.md

 2. Let the Auth run via MongoDB
 3. Using of an Auth Token
 4. Adjust the CSS and HTML
+5. Github/ Working on 2 different work places/ Manage it better!

 Now: